-Any bottled water from the store and filtered water will be just fine, assuming it’s not carbonated.
+And it doesn’t need to be expensive or fancy water.
+Any bottled water from the store, or filtered water, will be just fine, assuming it’s not carbonated.

 If you are getting ready to adopt a chinchilla, this is a common question that arises.

-Drinking out of a bowl or any other container can pose a risk and allow for other items in the cage to get into the water.
+Drinking out of a bowl, or any other container, can pose a risk.
+It is too easy for other items in the cage to get into the water and contaminate it.

-A water bottle is a best and safest option for your chinchilla.
+A water bottle is the best and safest option for your chinchilla.

 If you want to learn more about the best water bottles that I recommend, you can view my post here.

-A chinchilla drinking from a bowl has the chance of knocking over the bowl and spilling its water over into the cage.
+A chinchilla drinking from a bowl could potentially knock over the bowl and spill its water into the cage.

-Using a bowl also allows for the possibility that your chinchilla could end up knocking other debris inside of the cage into the water or even having other issues such as their own poop ending up in the water.
+Worse, your chinchilla could end up knocking other debris inside the cage into the water.
+It could also get urine or feces in the water.

-I’m a big believer in always having an unlimited supply and then some ready to go for your chinchilla.
+Personally, I always have 2 water bottles attached to the cage and filled with clean water.
+I’m a big believer in always having a large supply of water ready to go for your chinchilla.

 How Much Water Do Chinchillas Drink Per Day?